We update this impact report regularly to reflect key CBI wins as we work with government to deliver the change business needs to see

 What we delivered

-The Enterprise Investment Scheme (EIS) and Venture Capital Trust (VCT) schemes faced a looming sunset clause set for 2025, threatening investments in innovative startups and scaleups.
-Following our advocacy, HM Treasury has agreed to delay this clause for an additional 10 years, providing much-needed certainty for businesses seeking investment to grow.
+The Enterprise Investment Scheme (EIS) and Venture Capital Trust (VCT) schemes faced a looming sunset clause set for 2025, threatening investments in innovative startups.
+Following our advocacy, HM Treasury has agreed to delay this clause for an additional 10 years.

 What we’ll do next

-While the sunset clause has been successfully extended, the CBI will continue to engage with HM Treasury to advocate for a review of the existing limits on these schemes.
-Our aim is to enhance support for startups, enabling them to scale effectively and drive innovation in the UK.
+The CBI will continue to engage with HM Treasury to advocate for a review of the existing limits on these schemes.

 China’s inclusion in Foreign Influence Registration Scheme delayed